tylerdigital/wp-webmaster-user-role/readme.txt

 = 3rd party plugin compatibility =

+* Advanced Custom Fields (Elliot Condon) - hide ACF menu, only admins/developers should be modifying ACF definitions/rules/fields
 * Gravity Forms (RocketGenius) - user can view form entries but not edit them or create new ones
+* Sucuri Scanner (Sucuri) - hide security scan information
 * Ultimate Branding (WPMU Dev) - hide branding menu

-* Sucuri Scanner (Sucuri) - hide security scan information
-* Advanced Custom Fields (Elliot Condon) - hide ACF menu, only admins/developers should be modifying ACF definitions/rules/fields
+== Screenshots ==

+1. Plugin adds a role to fit nicely between Administrator and Editor

 == Installation ==
 Install and activate, there are no settings in the UI